 How do we keep kids engaged without forcing faith?

-Offer choices and keep practices age-appropriate, Christian parenting toddlers for everyday moments, like rotating who picks a worship song.
-Rotate who picks a worship song or a verse.
+Offer choices and keep practices age-appropriate, Christian parenting toddlers for everyday moments, like letting them pick a worship song or a verse.
 Ask open questions and honor honest answers.
 Short, frequent moments work better than long lectures.
 Trust that the Holy Spirit is at work beneath the surface.

 What if we are starting late or feel inconsistent?